About North Cyprus

 Residents of North Cyprus speak Cypriot Turkish which is one of the dialects of Istanbul Turkish.
 Of course, most people can speak English and have no problem communicating with tourists.

-North Cyprus also has eight international universities and more than 40,000 students from around the world who are eager to study at these universities.
+North Cyprus also has 8 high-ranking international universities and more than 40,000 students from around the world who are looking for the privilege of studying in them.